-Where k = 5 (figures not shown), the results show that increasing the number of waves makes the initial increase in amplitudes in the displacement velocity density smaller.
-Again, initially this amplitude increases around 15 minutes, after which it decreases while

-Figure 3: Evolution of distributions and densities of the modeled variables for $\delta_c = 5 \times 10^{-4} \text{ cm}^6/(\text{cells g day})$ and $\mu = 1 \text{ (N day)/cm}^2$.
-The values of the other parameters are shown in Table 1.
-The plots on the upper left and right, the middle left and right, and the lower left and right show the displacement velocity, the effective strain, the signaling molecules, the fibroblasts, the myofibroblasts, and collagen, respectively the density oscillates around the equilibrium.
-Fading out the waves takes more time, here about 4.8 hours, compared to 1.5 hours where k = 1, and the local displacements are much smaller.
-The other densities and distributions change similar to where k = 1, except for some features.
-Equilibria are reached around day 112, 210, and 600 for the signaling molecule density, the myofibroblast distribution, the fibroblast distribution and collagen density, respectively, the first two later than where k = 1.
+Where k=5 (figures not shown), the results show that increasing the number of waves makes the initial increase in amplitudes in the displacement velocity density smaller.
+Again, initially this amplitude increases around 15 min, after which it decreases while the density oscillates around the equilibrium.
+Fading out the waves takes more time, here about 4.8 h, compared to 1.5 h where k=1, and the local displacements are much smaller.
+The other densities and distributions change similarly to where k=1, except for some features.
+Equilibria are reached around day 112, 210, and 600 for the signaling molecule density, the myofibroblast distribution, the fibroblast distribution and collagen density, respectively, the first two later than where k=1.
 The waves in the fibroblast distribution disappear faster and the distribution moves faster toward the equilibrium.
 The smaller local displacements are clearly visible in the plots of the constituents.
-We have seen that the signaling molecule density shifts to the left between 0 and 3 hours, and to the right between 3 and 8 hours.
+We have seen that the signaling molecule density shifts to the left between 0 and 3 h, and to the right between 3 and 8 h.
 Further, the density decreases gradually toward the equilibrium, and the waves have already started fading out on day 4.

-Comparing the results from the simulation where k = 10 (figures not shown) with the simulations where k = 1, 5, we conclude the waves fade out faster for faster oscillating perturbations and that initially the distributions and densities of the constituents and the effective strain move faster toward the equilibria.
+Comparing the results from the simulation where k=10 (figures not shown) with the simulations where k=1,5, we conclude the waves fade out faster for faster oscillating perturbations and that initially, the distributions and densities of the constituents and the effective strain move faster toward the equilibria.
 In addition, the initial increase in amplitude in the displacement velocity density is larger for smaller k.
-Taken these numerical results together, we can confirm that the one-dimensional morphoelastic framework for skin contraction is stable given that $\delta_c \geq k_c/(a_c^{T}\overline{\rho})$.
+Taken these numerical results together, we can confirm that the one-dimensional morphoelastic framework for skin contraction is stable given that $\delta_c \geq k_c/(a_c^l \overline{\rho})$ .

-From a biological perspective, a large value of the viscosity mimics a large amount of damping, and this damping term makes the equation for the displacement velocity more 'diffusive'.
-A diffusion equation satisfies a maximum principle, that is, the extremes can only be assumed on the boundary of the domain or initially, unless the solution is constant.
-This implies that the solution must behave more monotonically for large viscosities as shown in the upper left plot in Figure 2.
-A small value in the viscosity makes the equation for the displacement velocity less diffusive, so that the extremes are not bounded by the boundary of the domain or initially as shown in the upper left plot in Figure 3.
+From a biological perspective, a large value of the viscosity mimics an extensive amount of damping, and this damping term makes the equation for the displacement velocity more 'diffusive'.
+A diffusion equation satisfies a maximum principle, we can only assume the extremes on the boundary of the domain or initially, unless the solution is constant.
+This implies that the solution must behave more monotonically for large viscosities, shown by the upper left plot in Fig. 2.
+A small value in the viscosity makes the equation for the displacement velocity less diffusive, so that the boundary of the domain does not bound the extremes or initially, shown by the upper left plot in Fig. 3.
 Here, the modeled medium is less resistant to the rate of deformation, and given the initial fluctuation in the displacement velocity density, this results not only in a back-and-forth movement in the displacement, also a direct effect in the stress (effective strain) that is proportional to the shear deformation.

-As stated before, the model can numerically be unstable when $\delta_c < k_c/(a_c^I \bar{\rho})$.
+As stated before, the model can numerically be unstable when $\delta_c < k_c/(a_c^I \overline{\rho})$ .
 However, we have seen that sometimes for small signaling molecule decay rates not too far below the stated lower boundary, the model still converges.
-In the last simulation we set the number of waves with k = 10, and we take $\delta_c = 3 \times 10^{-4} \text{ cm}^6/(\text{cells g day})$ and $\mu = 100$ $(\text{N day})/\text{cm}^2$.
-Figures 4 and 5 show some of the results of the simulation of 1000 days.
+In the last simulation we set the number of waves with k=10, and we take $\delta_c=3\times 10^{-4}\,\mathrm{cm}^6/(\mathrm{cells~g~day})$ and $\mu=100~(\mathrm{N~day})/\mathrm{cm}^2$ .
+Figures 4 and 5 show some results of the simulation of 1000 days.
 These show that the model converges, and highlight what happens in this case.